Scala tips and code snippets.

 These value types are defined in Scala standard library and here is how you can use them:

-Boolean values are either true
+BooleanBoolean values are either true or false.

-They are the result of comparison operations, for example a > b
+They are the result of comparison operations, for example a > b.

 Boolean values supports the following operations: